aisabel/SWAPI-Postman/README.md

   <li>reportFormatter > template-default-colored.hbs Contains the report used for command line run</li>
   <li>SWAPI.postman_collection.json Collection of request made in postman</li>
 </ul>
+<p align="justified">There's also a .travis.yml file that was used previously to connect with Travis CI

 <h2>Install</h2>
 <p>Postman application is open source software, a Javascript application designed to load test functional behavior.
 Postman's features simplify each step of building an API and streamline collaboration so you can create better APIs—faster.
 The tool can be downloaded at: https://www.postman.com/downloads/</br>